francesNLP/MappingChange/README.md

 # 🗺️ MappingChange

 ## Tracking the Evolution of Place Descriptions in the Gazetteers of Scotland (1803–1901)

 This repository supports a research project to transform [The Gazetteers of Scotland (1803–1901)](https://data.nls.uk/data/digitised-collections/gazetteers-of-scotland/), digitized by the National Library of Scotland (NLS), into structured article-level data.
 These gazetteers provide detailed historical accounts of Scottish places—towns, glens, castles, and parishes—captured across 19 volumes (10 editions):

 <img src="./Notebooks/figures/gazetteers_vols.png" alt="Number of vol per edition" width="500"/>

-The goal is to extract these entries from OCR-based page-level text and convert them into cleaned, deduplicated article records to populate a temporal and semantic knowledge graphs.
+The goal is to extract these entries from OCR-based **page-level free text** and convert them into cleaned, deduplicated article records to populate a temporal and semantic knowledge graphs.
 This work (and its new resource) has been integrated in the [Frances platform](http://www.frances-ai.com), our AI-driven platform for historical text analysis, enabling rich visualizations and advanced NLP-driven analysis of Scotland’s historical landscape.

 ## 📖 Cite This Resource